 Our medical team will help you withdraw from alcohol, opioids, and other drugs on an outpatient basis, while you continue to enjoy the privacy and comfort of your own home, without going into a rehab or hospital.
 You will be seen every day during your medical detox either in your home or in our office.
 Dr. Ascher is available 24/7 during the detox period to guide you through the process.

 The first step in the detox process is to place you on a medication regimen that keeps your withdrawal symptoms under good control and stabilizes your medical status.
 This will help you feel more comfortable and less anxious.
-Subsequently, the detox medication(s) are reduced on a schedule that is determined by a day-to-day medical assessment of your progress.
+Subsequently, the detox medication(s) is reduced on a schedule that is determined by a day-to-day medical assessment of your progress.
 Completion of the detox is often defined as being medically stable and no longer experiencing significant withdrawal symptoms after the detox medications are discontinued.
 In most cases, complete detox from alcohol can be accomplished within a week whereas detox from opioids or benzodiazepines (tranquilizers) can take several weeks.

 How Do I Transition to Aftercare Treatment?

-Following the completion of detox, Dr. Ascher will spend 2-hours with you designing a plan for change that can include individual psychotherapy, relapse prevention skills, DBT skills training, medication management, groups, yoga/fitness, nutrition, family sessions, guidance in career management, academic pursuits and other professional related matters.
+Following the completion of detox, Dr. Ascher will spend 2 hours with you designing a plan for change that can include individual psychotherapy, relapse prevention skills, DBT skills training, medication management, groups, yoga/fitness, nutrition, family sessions, guidance in career management, academic pursuits, and other professional related matters.

 Dr. Ascher will also help you to identify resources that will be of benefit to you so you can accomplish your goals and live a more fulfilling and happy life.
 He will happily collaborate with any existing treatment providers or treatment centers that you are currently working with.Please share this post!